SFDO-Tooling/CumulusCI/docs/get_started.md

 The `cumulusci.yml` file configures your project-specific tasks, flows, and customizations.

-Once you\'re satisfied, add and commit it to your Git repository.
+Once you're satisfied, add and commit it to your Git repository.

 ```console
 $ git add cumulusci.yml